 Wooden flooring naturally expands in direct sunlight, and contracts when the air conditioning kicks in to restore the temperature balance.
 However, traditional flooring adhesives are rigid and do not allow for such expansion.
 To further complicate matters, the sub-floor was constructed from two different materials, part metal and part plywood.

-- Having previously worked successfully with HSP on the Canadian High Commission, the flooring contractor for The Shard knew we would have an effective solution.
+- Having previously worked successfully with Marldon on the Canadian High Commission, the flooring contractor for The Shard knew we would have an effective solution.

 - Marldon MXA200 wood floor adhesive was used to secure the wooden flooring throughout the offices and restaurants.
 This allows for flexible movement of wooden floors without compromising the performance of the adhesive.